 : the name of the machine family.
 Use one of the machine families that support compact placement.
 We recommend you use C2 or C2D machine families for workloads with compute and networking performance requirements.PLACEMENT_POLICY_NAME

 : optionally, the name of an existing Compute Engine compact placement policy.
 GKE uses the specified compact placement policy when node auto-provisioning creates a new node pool to group your Pods together.
-You can only specify a custom compact placement policy in GKE version 1.31.1-gke.2010000 and later.For instructions, in the Compute Engine documentation, see Create a compact placement policy.
+You can only specify a custom compact placement policy in GKE version 1.31.1-gke.2010000 and later.For instructions, see the Create a compact placement policy section on this page.

 You can omit the cloud.google.com/machine-family